adrianyorke/forbiddenplanet/README.md

 * For PostgreSQL testing, we will use a PostgreSQL instance installed on Windows Subsystem for Linux (WSL).
 You can use this [simple guide](https://medium.com/@harshityadav95/postgresql-in-windows-subsystem-for-linux-wsl-6dc751ac1ff3) to install and configure PostgreSQL on Windows Subsystem for Linux (WSL).
+Once the database is installed (and each time your restart the host) you will need start up the service in WSL:
+> `$ sudo service postgresql start`
 * Next you will need to install a database adapter to access PostgreSQL using Python and Robot Framework.
 [Psycopg](https://pypi.org/project/psycopg2/) is the most popular PostgreSQL database adapter for the Python programming language: